What Is Fire Alarm Monitoring? A Complete Guide

 Once you know where your fire alarms should go, the next step is choosing the right type of alarm.
 Not all smoke detectors are created equal, and South Carolina codes have specific guidelines to ensure your home is properly protected.
 Picking the right technology, power source, and features for your family’s needs is a critical part of a safe and compliant fire alarm system.
 Let’s walk through the main options so you can make an informed choice.

-Photoelectric, Ionization, or Combination?
+Photoelectric, Ionization, or Combination Alarms?

 You’ll generally find two types of smoke detectors: photoelectric and ionization.
 Think of them as specialists for different kinds of fires.
 Photoelectric alarms are better at detecting slow, smoldering fires, like one starting in bedding or upholstery.
 Ionization alarms are quicker to react to fast, open-flame fires, such as a kitchen grease fire.
 Because both types of fires are common in homes, most safety experts, including the National Fire Protection Association, recommend using combination alarms.
 These units contain both types of sensors, giving your family the most comprehensive protection no matter how a fire starts.